 Diversity makes us stronger, wiser, and more effective.
-The clinical training program at Penn is committed to training clinical scientists who are positioned to serve the needs of a diverse public, including, but not limited to, individuals from traditionally under resourced or marginalized groups.
-We recognize that celebrating and supporting the unique experiences and backgrounds of all our trainees is a central part of that mission.
-Our differences - of age, race, gender, religion, ethnicity, ability status, national origin, gender identity, sexual orientation, socioeconomic status, skills, ideas, experience and more - enrich our perspectives, inform our clinical work and enhance our ability to achieve clinical psychology's core missions of public service, teaching and research.
-We welcome applicants from all backgrounds and pledge to do our best to provide a safe, welcoming and affirming environment to every trainee throughout their time in our program and in the Department of Psychology more generally.
-"The dynamism of any diverse community depends not only on the diversity itself but on promoting a sense of belonging among those who formerly would have been considered and felt themselves outsiders. -Supreme Court Justice Sonia Sotomayor.
+The clinical training program at Penn is committed to training clinical scientists who are positioned to serve the needs of a diverse public, including, but not limited to, individuals from traditionally under-resourced or marginalized groups.
+We recognize that celebrating and supporting the unique experiences and backgrounds of all of our trainees is a central part of that mission.
+Our differences -- of age, race, gender, religion, ethnicity, ability status, national origin, gender identity, sexual orientation, socioeconomic status, skills, ideas, experience, and more -- enrich our perspectives, inform our clinical work, and enhance our ability to achieve clinical psychology's core missions of public service, education, and research.
+We welcome applicants from all backgrounds and pledge to do our best to provide a safe, welcoming, and affirming environment to every trainee throughout their time in our program.